dexterarmy/map-app/readme.md

 ## Project Setup

-- just take all the files and run it in our machine.
+- just take all the files and run it in your machine.

 ## Contribution